Suhanip/Signin-Signup-using-Codeignitor/README.md

-# Signin-Signup-using-Codeignitor
+# Signin-Signup-using-Codeigniter
-Complete user registration and login system using Codeignitor
+Complete user registration and login system using Codeigniter

 This repository contains the code files for Simple authentication mechanism using Codeignitor 3.1.1 with
 1. Registration/Signup